cjacker/opensource-toolchain-ch32v/README.md

 Then type `make` to build the project.

-After building complete, you will get `build/<part>.elf`, `build/<part>.hex` and `build/part.bin`, which can be used for debugging and programming later.
+After building complete, you will get `build/<part>.elf`, `build/<part>.hex` and `build/<part>.bin`, which can be used for debugging and programming later.

 **Note 1:** These demo only blink LED connect to PA8.

-**Note 2:** 'CH573EVT.ZIP' and 'CH583EVT.ZIP' is partial opensourced, there is no sources of static library 'libISP573.a' and 'libISP583.a'.
+**Note 2:** 'CH573EVT.ZIP' / 'CH583EVT.ZIP' / 'CH592EVT.ZIP' is partial opensourced, there is no source of ISP static library.

 # Programming